 Those of us who are working on the project have been received into the broader Muslim community with uncommon generosity and grace, sharing meals and conversation, brainstorming sessions and ideas.
 Although we could easily have been viewed suspiciously, we weren’t.
 Instead we were welcomed with arms and hearts wide open.

 And we have learned so much.
 Women shared honestly and openly about their views towards women’s health in particular, and the health care system in general.

 I’ve learned a lot in this project, but one of the biggest things I keep coming back to is that change takes time.
 For me, being bold for change meant being persistent in my request for time and funds to do this project.
 Being bold for change means humbly going to a community and saying “I don’t know enough.
 Please help me understand more.”
 Being bold for change means going out of your comfort zone and hearing another point of view, another side of an issue.
 Being bold for change means building bridges that connect, not walls that divide.
 All of this takes time.

-So today, on International Women’s Day 2017, I celebrate this project even as I remember the bigger picture that shows me so much more needs to be done.
-Happy International Women’s Day 2017 – All is not lost.
+Today on International Women’s Day, I celebrate this project even as I remember the bigger picture that shows me so much more needs to be done.
+Happy International Women’s Day 2018 – All is not lost.

 Building bridges means moving beyond my enclave of cultural comfort to a place of cultural humility and willingness to learn.”*

 3 thoughts on “International Women’s Day 2018”